KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_892193182488621126_896129073586241586_transcript-fish-claymore-interactions.html)

 **Finding:**
-Fishmore aka Luxurious Sea Lord has a passive that summons a titanic tuna to deal damage once every 15 seconds when the character's burst hits a target.
+Fishmore aka Luxurious Sea Lord has a passive that summons a titanic tuna to deal damage once every 15 seconds when the character's Burst hits a target.
 Like other similar passives such as the ones in Prototype Archaic and Star Tombed Starsilver, it only procs when the wielder is on field.

 **Evidence:**
 CBeidou on field part 1: [Imgur](http://imgur.com/a/UwKuXS5)